-Lean in Europe - visit 24 - SKF Slewing Bearings - Avallon
+Lean in Europe - visit 25 - Pneu Laurent and SKF Slewing Bearings - Avallon

-This visit will focus on the challenges of introducing lean thinking and lean tools into an old plant.
-It will address the challenges of understanding the current situation and how to develop people and processes.
+This visit focused on the challenges of introducing lean thinking and lean tools into old plants.
+It addressed the challenges of understanding the current situation and how to develop people and processes.

 Slewing bearings are large-size rolling bearings that can accommodate heavy but slow-turning or slow-oscillating loads, and can act singly or in combination and in any direction.
 They can perform both slewing (oscillating) movements as well as rotational movements.